 “Clay said you don’t want to be seen.
 I have something that will help.
 Follow me.”

 A tinny voice that sounded like it came from a small speaker came from the other side of the counter.
-Benny reached under the counter, and the sound clicked off.
-When he walked away, she leaned to look and saw a small TV tucked underneath.
+Benny reached under the counter and muted it.
+When he turned his back, she leaned over the counter and saw a small TV tucked underneath.

 “First time to my store?” he asked, pushing through swinging doors to the back of the store.

-When they swung closed, Benny poked his head back out.
-“C’mon, the sooner, the better on this.”
+Benny poked his head back out.
+“C’mon, the quicker we are, the less likely you’ll be seen.”

-Benny raised a pistol to her chest and said, “No, I think you need to stay.
-You will come in here, and you will do it slowly.”
+Benny pushed the door all the way open and raised a pistol to her chest and said, “No, I think you need to stay.
+You will come in here, and you will do it slowly and quietly.”

 Morana raised her hands.

-Benny held the door open with his foot.
+Benny braced the door open with his foot.
 He motioned with the gun for her to enter.

-Morana passed by him into a storeroom filled with food inventory supplies stacked on the walls.
-In the corner, an overhead sprayer hung over an industrial size sink filled with rinsed produce was off to one side, and another wall was lined with rolls of price tag tape stacks of shopping bags and packaged product inventory mounted on shelves.
-A desk held a pile of paperwork, an open beer can and an ashtray overflowing with crumpled cigarette butts.
+Morana eased by him, stepping into a storeroom filled with store inventory stacked high on the walls.
+In the corner, an overhead sprayer hung over an industrial size sink.
+Rinsed produce sat off to one side.
+Another wall of shelves was lined with rolls of shopping bags and packaged product inventory.
+On the adjacent wall, a beer can, and an over-filled ashtray sat on a cluttered desk.
+The far wall had an exit door to the rear of the store.

-Benny moved behind her and used his free hand to shove her shoulder, moving her deeper into the room.
-He pulled his phone from his pocket and said, “Yes, I’m still here… You need to hurry.
-I’ve got the lottery ticket.”
+Benny used his free hand to shove her shoulder, moving her deeper into the room.
+He pulled his phone from his pocket and said, “Yes, I’m still here… You need to hurry.”

 Morana turned to face him, keeping her hands raised.